M&A Analysis and Modelling

 - Preparing the stand-alone data for the acquirer and the target

-- Building a flexible funding structure using sources and uses of funds table
+- Building a flexible funding structure using the sources and uses of funds table

 - Calculating deal goodwill